captn3m0/ideas/README.md

 an existing ORM framework to import and export out the correct commands.

 The grammar differences in most databases are taken care of by an ORM, and the remainder is just switching your ORM to use an existing database as the source of truth.
+Even a specific variant (say SQLite to MySQL) would be great to have.

 Thought of this after spending a lot of time trying to migrate my Grafana/Gitea setups from sqlite to mysql and trying every solution in [this SO question](https://stackoverflow.com/questions/18671/quick-easy-way-to-migrate-sqlite3-to-mysql).